 Disaster Preparedness for Florida Businesses

 Preparedness can mean the difference between keeping everything you worked a lifetime to build and losing it overnight.
 At the Florida SBDC Network, we urge all small businesses to prepare for disasters before they occur.
 Doing so can increase your chances of surviving a major disaster event, and can even provide you with a competitive advantage over your competitors.
-Staying informed, creating a plan, and preparing a business-ready “records-to-go” box are things you can do to help your business be ready when disaster strikes.
+Creating a plan, preparing a business-ready “records-to-go” box, and staying informed are things you can do to help your business be ready when disaster strikes.

 Create a Plan:

 Businesses should consider several elements in preparing for a disaster.
 Not only is it important to protect the staff, building, data, and inventory of a company, it is also critical to prepare a plan to continue operations following the disaster.
 A good plan may include provisions to relocate to a pre-identified site, retrieve data, including employee, customer and vendor records; and a way to operate efficiently with a smaller staff of key individuals.
 Below are two online templates and a mobile app to help you get started.

 - Get A Plan – Get a Plan assists businesses in developing a family and/or business plan utilizing the Florida Division of Emergency Management’s online templates.
 Utilize the preparedness app FDEM Google Play | iTunes

 - Ready.gov/Business – Ready Business assists businesses in developing a preparedness program by providing tools to create a plan that addresses the impact of many hazards.